-This surgery involves the implantation of saline or silicone implants to increase an individuals chest size and contour the shape to achieve a more feminine appearance.
-Transgender Breast Augmentation, feminizing breast surgery and breast mammoplasty are all alternative names for this procedure.
+This surgery involves the implantation of saline or silicone implants to increase chest size and change the shape for a more feminine appearance.
+Transgender Breast Augmentation, Feminising Breast Surgery and Breast Mammoplasty are all alternative names for this procedure.

 Female to Male (FTM) or Female to Nonbinary (FTN) Transgender Top Surgery

-This procedure is a reconstructive surgical procedure that involves the removal and contouring of breast/chest tissue to create a flat, more masculine appearance.
-Alternative names for this procedure include both masculinising chest surgery and/or subcutaneous mastectomy.
+This procedure is a reconstructive surgical procedure that involves the removal and reshaping of breast/chest tissue to create a flat, more masculine appearance.
+Alternative names for this procedure include both Masculinising Chest Surgery and/or Subcutaneous Mastectomy.
 The procedure can help treat gender dysphoria.

 Hormone therapy is another part of the Gender affirmation/confirmation process.
 Whether transitioning from;

 - Male to female (MTF) or nonbinary (MTN)